jtiosue/autolight/README.md

 - For portrait videos/pictures, you should set `portrait=True`.
 - Setting `resolution=540` or `720` or `1080` will automatically fit every video to that size, possibly adding a zoom and/or pan.
 By default, `resolution=720`.
 You can override this by automatically supplying `width, height, zoom, pan` keywords. `height` and/or `width` will override `resolution`.
 - You can set meta info for a clip with the `info="stuff"` keyword argument.
 If you run autolight in debug mode, `"stuff"` will automatically appear in the upper right hand corner.
 In debug mode, resolution will automatically be set to 240 and fps to 10 unless they are manually specified in the file.
+- `pan=` up, down, left, or right dynamically pans in those directions.
+On the other hand, `pan=` north, south, east, west, center keeps it stationary on the top, bottom, right, left, or center of the image/video.
+Use these options if your image or video is not the correct aspect ratio.

 ## To do